tweggen/Karawan/nogameCode/story.md

 In segments of cities, you can find polytopes.
 Polytopes repair your hover.
 They can be collected, but only once.
+As we see, polytopes emit small cubes.
+What's the meaning behind this?

 ### Cubes